raphi/raphi.github.io/_posts/2016-12-13-micro-services-coupling-problems.md

 ### The Ride example

 Let's say the client in the first schema sends a REST request letting the system know that his ride is finished to the Ride Service.
-We then need to invoke the Billing Service, with some informations like the length of the trip and the user.
+We then need to invoke the Billing Service, with some information like the length of the trip and the user.

 With a REST interface, let's say that the Ride Service would need to wait for a response from the Billing Service before responding to the client.